Ortolo Reservoir: Dam

-The dam is sealed by a 5 mm thick asphalt-impregnated geomembrane.
+The dam is sealed by a 5 mm thick asphalt-impregnated geomembrane, known as a bituminous geomembrane.

 It is faced with concrete slabs 0.14 m thick, reinforced with polypropylene fibers.

 There is a needled nonwoven polypropylene geotextile between the geomembrane and the slabs.

 The concrete slabs were cast in place.

 The dam is 36 m high and 143 m long with a crest elevation of 175.7 m.

 It contains 2920000 m3 of water and has a surface area of 26.6 ha.